bredelings/BAli-Phy/PLAN.md

   runtime-to-Core diagnostic deindexing for labels.
 - `let2_type` and the old `Let : Operation` object are gone.
 - Expression-ref trim/indexed-let/deindexify helpers that depended on `let2`
   are gone.
-Runtime trim/indexify/deindexify is the active path.
+Runtime-backed trim/indexify/deindexify is the active path.
 - Runtime constructors are split from expression constructors:
   `Runtime::Constructor`, `Runtime::ConstructorPattern`, and
   `Runtime::ConstructorApp` store `Runtime::ConstructorTag` name/arity data